 Assign free disk space according to the following instructions.

 To install Oracle GoldenGate into a cluster environment, install the Oracle GoldenGate binaries and files as the Oracle user on a shared file system that is available to all cluster nodes.
-See Section 2.4, "Preparing to Install Oracle GoldenGate Within a Cluster" for more information.
+See for more information.

 Allocate an additional 1 GB of disk space on any system that hosts Oracle GoldenGate trails, which are files that contain the working data.
 You may need more or less than this amount, because the space that is consumed by the trails depends on the volume of data that will be processed.
 See the guidelines for sizing trails in Administering Oracle GoldenGate for Windows and UNIX.